-I thought I’d give a quick insight into how the animation effects in one of my projects were acheived.
+Winning two DMA awards, I thought I’d give a quick insight into how the animation effects in this piece were achieved.

 Scott Bedford, former Creative Director at Carlson Marketing, posted this video of a project we worked on a while back, for the Lurpak Breakfast campaign.
 I created all the animation prototypes for the various effects used throughout the site, some of which can be seen here.
-The site won two DMA awards, but I’m most proud of the crumbs animation and the code-generated interactive steam effect – similar to the one you’ll see on my homepage.
+I’m most proud of the crumbs animation and the code-generated interactive steam effect – as you’ll see in the video below.